 Q: If my background is not in child psychology, would it be ok?

 A: Yes if you have relevant background training with children, mental health, education, social work, medical or allied–health related.
-If not, please write to us directly for further consideration.
+If not, please write to us directly at playtherapyhk@gmail.com for further consideration.

 Q: I understand that we have to join the membership of PTI before starting on the training.
 How does this go?
 How much is the membership fee?

-A: Membership can be applied when you submit the application form for the course.
+A: You will be invited to join the membership when you submit the application form for the course.
+The trainee membership fee is HK$750 per year.